I was diagnosed with the relapsing/remitting form of MS in 1993. I am happy to share my knowledge for these and other related health issues.

-Gait, balance, and strength issues, can suddenly arise and cause safety concerns or difficulties.
+Gait, balance, and strength issues can suddenly arise and cause safety concerns or difficulties.
 How will those issues be addressed?
 Knowing when to begin using mobility aides can make the difference between successfully continuing with daily routines or injuring oneself unnecessarily.
-The latter requiring unexpected recovery time putting a drain on physical, mental, and emotional coping mechanisms.
+The latter requires unexpected recovery time, putting a drain on physical, mental, and emotional coping mechanisms.

 The Walking Cane

 Gradual progression of a disease or injury may cause physical limitations as minor as a limp to a more noticeable impairment calling for a brace or splint.
 This can give way to the need for a walking device such as a basic cane or walking stick.